Table of Contents

 Generally, spider venom is designed to be efficient against smaller animals, like cats or dogs.

 Some spiders cannot bite dogs as their mouths are too small to penetrate the skin.

 This prevents deadly envenomations (the process in which venom is injected) when bitten.
 Other spiders are toxic to dogs and can successfully kill your pet.

-Four particularly dangerous spiders can be found in the United States one way or another: Black Widow, Brown Widow, Brown Recluse, Tarantulas.
+Four particularly dangerous spiders can be found in the United States one way or another: Black Widow, Brown Widow, Brown Recluse, and Tarantulas.

 Here's what they look like: